-- iv. the private hire/hackney carriage plate number of the vehicle to be used for the journey (personal code systems are not acceptable); - v. the badge number of the driver of the vehicle used; - vi. remarks (including details of any sub-contracting to another licensed operator). - c) Where any bookings are sub contracted either by the operator to another licensed operator or are accepted by the operator from another operator a full record of the booking (in line with 3b above) and notes must be included; including the name of the sub-contractor and contact information) - d) No alterations to records may be made any amendment must be made to the original record by way of an addition. - e) Entries in the bound book, or on the digital copy generated by a computerised system, must cover a 24 hour period and must contain information in relation to only one private hire firm and no details in connection with the bookings of other private hire firms.
+- b)(2) i.
+Where a private hire vehicle is unsuitable, for example where a larger vehicle such as a minibus is needed because more than 8 passenger seats are required or to accommodate luggage, the person making the booking/hirer should be informed that a PSV is necessary, and that a PCV licensed driver will be used who is subject to a lower level of checks than a private hire/dual/hackney carriage licensed driver; - ii.
+A record is to be kept that the hirer was informed of the above and gave their consent to the use of a vehicle and driver who had not been subject to the higher level of checks carried out by Sandwell Council for taxi and private hire licensing purposes.
+This record to be produced to an authorised officer of the Council or a Police Officer for inspection if requested. - c) Where any bookings are sub contracted either by the operator to another licensed operator or are accepted by the operator from another operator a full record of the booking (in line with 3b above) and notes must be included; including the name of the sub-contractor and contact information) - d) No alterations to records may be made any amendment must be made to the original record by way of an addition. - e) Entries in the bound book, or on the digital copy generated by a computerised system, must cover a 24 hour period and must contain information in relation to only one private hire firm and no details in connection with the bookings of other private hire firms.
 The Operator must ensure that any booking clerk involved is competent in the recording of bookings and operating the system used. - f) The records of bookings must be maintained and kept up to date at all times and must be made available for inspection at all reasonable times without notice by any duly Authorised Officer of the Council or any Police Officer.
 Such Officers must be permitted to photograph and / or remove such records, however kept, from the premises as required. - g) The Operator must not fail or refuse to accept a booking by or on behalf of a disabled person accompanied by an 'assistance dog' when the reason for failure or refusal is that the disabled person will be accompanied by the 'assistance dog'. - h) The Operator must ensure that any personal information obtained during the course of their business is stored securely, and only retained for as long as is absolutely necessary.
 Access to this information must be restricted to only those persons who will use it for the purpose for which it has been collected.